20+ Things to do with Kids in Prince Edward County 🍦

 Build art appreciation.

-14. The Sculpture Garden at Oeno Gallery is a great way for kids to experience art in the great outdoors.
+13. The Sculpture Garden at Oeno Gallery is a great way for kids to experience art in the great outdoors.
 Contemporary and abstract sculptures of vibrant colours and head-scratching construction pair beautifully with the perennials around them.
 The garden was designed to make use of the limestone, sand dune and grass paths that shape the garden’s acres acres, with the art nestled perfectly among groves of maples and poplars, a grapevine arbour, an herb garden, a quarry and a rose garden.
+By appointment only for Summer 2020.

 For bigger kids.

-18. Spend a day riding horses at Harper Run Stables, Diamond J Ranch or Hadherway Farms.
-All offer group or private lessons and day or summer camps, giving kids a taste for life on the ranch.
+16. Spend a day riding horses at Harper Run Stables,or Diamond J Ranch.
+Both offer group or private lessons and day or summer camps, giving kids a taste for life on the ranch.
 Diamond J also offers scenic rides for families, with ponies for kids and inexperienced riders of any level welcome.
 Archway Connections also offers day camps and retreats with horses and donkeys – for kids big and small alike.
+Please contact outfitters directly for availability.

-19. Of course, there is no shortage of water sports here, from stand up paddle boarding, canoeing, kayaking, ice fishing, fishing, even kite surfing.
+17. Of course, there is no shortage of water sports here, from stand up paddle boarding, canoeing, kayaking, ice fishing, fishing, even kite surfing.
 In the winter months there’s snowshoeing and cross-country skiing.
-Go Active Ontario has stuff happening to keep little bodies busy no matter the season.
+Find rentals at Cabin Fever Kayak or PEC Kayaks.

 But what about wine?